COVID-19 & Crisis Management Resources

 CO Health Insurance Special Enrollment

-An emergency Special Enrollment period has been opened up from Friday, March 20 thru Friday, April 3, 2020 to help as many people as possible protect their health and safety during the COVID-19 outbreak.
+An emergency Special Enrollment period has been opened up from Friday, March 20 through Thursday, April 30, 2020 to help as many people as possible protect their health and safety during the COVID-19 outbreak.
 Visit Connect for Health CO for more information.

 Resources for SA programs compiled by the Resource Sharing Project